SigmanGroup/Multiobjective_Optimization/README.md

 - Parameter acquisition for bisphosphine ligands
 - Chemical space visualization for bisphosphine ligands

+This repository also contains the most up-to-date bisphosphine parameters spreadsheet.
+- Current version: Parameters_10_21_22

 ## Logistic Regression

 The logistic regression script is designed to work with two excel spreadsheets: one with ligand descriptors and one reaction data.
 For examples, see 'Bisphosphine_descriptors' and 'Bisphosphine_rxn_data'.